 bits - Man Page

-convert bit masks from/to various formats
+convert bit masks or lists from/to various formats

 Synopsis